Terry-Martin/TakeOver/README.md

 ### Player Goals
 - Read story and options
 - Enter name
-- Virew foe info
+- View foe info
 - Make selections
 - View current health
 - Respond to reaction time battles
-- CHance to defeat final boss
+- Chance to defeat final boss
 - Retry game after defeat

 ## Game Info

 ### Game story
 - You are a born survivor and a seasoned warrior.
-Weary of seeing the corrupt politians and greedy landowners thrive on he back of your blood and sweat.
+Weary of seeing the corrupt politians and greedy landowners thrive on the back of your blood and sweat.
 - No longer willing to take orders for pitiful payouts
 - Its time to put your skills and charisma to the test and seat yourself at the top of the table.
 - Determined to crush anyone that dares to stand in your way